-You can get the other cards through doing a product change, which will keep your points but you’re no longer able to transfer them to partners without upgrading the card again or signing up for a premium Citi card.
+You can get the other cards by doing a product change, which will keep your points, but you can no longer transfer them to partners without upgrading the card again or signing up for a premium Citi card.
 Just remember that you’ll have to wait 24 months to get a sign-up bonus for a new card.
 Weigh those options carefully before making any moves with your Citi accounts.

 For all of the grief that AMEX puts us through with the RAT team and clawbacks, their options when downgrading a card are the best of the big three banks.
 They’re the only one who offers business and personal no-annual-fee cards with fully transferrable points.

 I’m sure there are plenty of people out there reconsidering their premium card portfolio.
 I can tell you that I’m giving all of my cards a closer look.
 Knowing what your options are will give you a clearer view of the path forward.